aerospike/backup-go/cmd/asrestore/readme.md

   -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.
-                                  Don't work with --mode=asb
+                                  Incompatible with --mode=asb
       --directory-list string     A comma separated list of paths to directories that hold the backup files.
 Required, unless -i or -d is used.
 The paths may not contain commas
                                   Example: `asrestore --directory-list /path/to/dir1/,/path/to/dir2
-                                  Don't work with --mode=asb
+                                  Incompatible with --mode=asb
       --parent-directory string   A common root path for all paths used in --directory-list.
                                   This path is prepended to all entries in --directory-list.
                                   Example: `asrestore --parent-directory /common/root/path --directory-list /path/to/dir1/,/path/to/dir2
+                                  Incompatible with --mode=asb
-                                  Don't work with --mode=asb -u, --unique                    Skip records that already exist in the namespace;
+  -u, --unique                    Skip records that already exist in the namespace;
                                   Don't touch them.
+                                  Incompatible with --mode=asb
-                                  Don't work with --mode=asb -r, --replace                   Fully replace records that already exist in the namespace.
+  -r, --replace                   Fully replace records that already exist in the namespace.
                                   This option still does a generation check by default and would need to be combined with the -g option if no generation check is desired.
                                   Note: this option is mutually exclusive to --unique.
+                                  Incompatible with --mode=asb
-                                  Don't work with --mode=asb -g, --no-generation             Don't check the generation of records that already exist in the namespace.
+  -g, --no-generation             Don't check the generation of records that already exist in the namespace.
-                                  Don't work with --mode=asb
+                                  Incompatible with --mode=asb
       --ignore-record-error       Ignore permanent record specific error. e.g AEROSPIKE_RECORD_TOO_BIG.
                                   By default such errors are not ignored and asrestore terminates.
                                   Optional: Use verbose mode to see errors in detail.